 “Everybody’s got cocaine now, no matter how shitty it is,” Henley told Rolling Stone in 1979.
 “I could hardly listen to that song when we were recording it, because I was getting high a lot at the time and the song made me ill.
 We were trying to paint a picture that cocaine wasn’t that great.
 It turns on you.
 It messed up my back muscles, it messed up my nerves, it messed up my stomach and it makes you paranoid.”

 Much to Henley's chagrin, many fans turned “Life In the Fast Lane” into “a celebration of exactly what we were trying to warn them about.”

-The song - officially credited as a cowrite among Walsh, Frey and Henley - would become yet another hit from Hotel California, peaking at No. 11 on the Billboard Hot 100.
+Officially credited as a cowrite among Walsh, Frey and Henley, the single arrived on May 3, 1977 and become yet another hit from Hotel California, peaking at No. 11 on the Billboard Hot 100.

 Rock's Most Dysfunctional Bands